 What it is:

-ISO 14001 provides a framework for managing environmental responsibilities in a systematic way that contributes to sustainability.
+ISO 14001 provides a framework for managing environmental responsibilities in a way that reduces negative impact on the environment and contributes to sustainability.

 Why it matters:

-Customers, investors, and regulators increasingly expect companies to reduce their environmental footprint.
-ISO 14001 helps organizations comply with laws, improve efficiency, and demonstrate commitment to sustainability.
+Customers, investors, and regulators increasingly expect organizations to reduce their environmental footprint.
+ISO 14001 helps organizations identify and comply with relevant legal and other requirements, improve efficiency, and demonstrate commitment to sustainability.

 Key benefits: